lxli0/Scripts_for_papers/Lietal_IIS_GRvsTGR_scripts/README.md

 We are pleased to answer any questions (email: lxli@caltech.edu or lucas.linxuan.li@gmail.com).

-Reference: inxuan Li, Kyungjae Im, and Jean-Philippe Avouac (in submission).
+Reference: Linxuan Li, Kyungjae Im, and Jean-Philippe Avouac (in submission).
 Tapering of large-magnitude events in induced earthquake sequences.